tgupper/tgupper.github.io/imprint.md

 E-Mail: tamara.gupper@posteo.de

+This imprint is also valid for my social media accounts.

 **Data Protection Declaration** \
 1) Information on the Collection of Personal Data and Contact Details of the Controller